Posted 03.10.2020 by Josh Krakauer

-Social media is a game-changer for B2B marketers, and I am going to prove it.
+Social media is a game-changer for B2B marketers, and we’re going to prove it.

 The question is: are you motivated by fear or desire?